 Consider featuring cuts such as Asscher, Emerald cut, old mine cut and Marquise cut diamonds.
 Baguette, Carre and single cut diamonds are excellent choices for side stones.

-Vintage Ring Styles By Decade
+Vintage Inspired Rings By Decade

 In recent years, we have seen a vast range of engagement ring trends.
 We can put this down to social media, which provides a wide range of inspiration available at our fingertips.
 Before this, decades and even centuries ago, trends emerged from what was seen in Hollywood, on the hands of royalty and by the conditions of the times.